rhmaxdotorg/soundexec/README.md

 `$ pip install ggwave pyaudio pyperclip`

 Note: it appears now that ggwave is failing to properly build on Windows and it's unclear if we have a solution or workaround.
 But Linux has still been working fine.
+Fixes or further guidance welcome via testing and code updates via pull requests!

 ### Debugging
 If you get "Unanticipated host error", it usually means you need to allow microphone access.
 Settings -> Microphone -> Make sure it's enabled and especially "Allow desktop apps to access your microphone" is On.